spinnaker/spinnaker.github.io/setup/install/providers/ecs.md

 ### Optional setups

-You may create IAM roles that have the `ecs-tasks.amazonaws.com` trust relationship so that your containers have an IAM role associated to them.  or information on how to modify IAM roles in the AWS console, see the [AWS documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_manage_modify.html)
+You may create IAM roles that have the `ecs-tasks.amazonaws.com` trust relationship so that your containers have an IAM role associated to them.
+For information on how to modify IAM roles in the AWS console, see the [AWS documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_manage_modify.html)

 ```json
 {